 A stroll through the Zagreb horseshoe is a great way to further acquaint yourself with the city.
 The U-shaped outline will lead you directly to some of the city’s highlights, including the botanical garden, and Park Zrinjevac.

 If you want to get away from the hustle and bustle of the city, venture over to Maksimir Park.
-The park is the largest and oldest in Zagreb, complete with a several trails, gardens, grassy lawns and a large lake.
-Maskimir Park also houses The Zagreb Zoo, which you can visit for only 30 Kuna (~4.45 USD).
+The park is the largest and oldest in Zagreb, complete with several trails, gardens, and a large lake.
+Maskimir Park also houses The Zagreb Zoo, which you can visit for only 30 Kuna (~$4.45 USD).

-If you’re an architecture or history buff, Mirogoj Cemetery warrants a visit.
-The cemetery is consistently ranked as one of Europe’s most beautiful cemeteries, and is the final resting place of numerous famous Croats.
+If you’re an architecture or history buff, Mirogoj Cemetery is worth a visit.
+The cemetery is consistently ranked as one of Europe’s most beautiful cemeteries and is the final resting place of numerous famous Croats, including Nikola Tesla.

-The grounds serve as a park, and open art gallery in addition to a burial ground.
+The grounds serve as a park and open art gallery in addition to a cemetery.
 With its overgrown greenery, stunning archways, and beautiful gardens, the cemetery offers a nice respite from the city.

 Stroll Through the Upper Town

 Zagreb’s Upper Town (Gornji Grad) consists of several small streets nestled between two hills.
-Most of the city’s top attractions are located here, along with the best views of Zagreb.
+Most of the city’s top attractions are located here.
+And of course, the best views of Zagreb!

 Tkalciceva Street, the upper town’s most vibrant corridor, is filled with cafes, boutiques, and galleries.
 At night, the street becomes an important hub for nightlife.

 The popular Museum of Broken Relationships is also located in upper town.
-True to its name, the museum displays “artifacts” leftover from dissolved relationships, along with a story about the object’s significance.
+True to its name, the museum displays “artifacts” leftover from dissolved relationships, along with a story about each object’s significance.

-My favorite aspect of this unique museum was that everything is curated by ordinary people, serving as a reminder that failed relationships are a shared part of the human experience.
-The museum’s cafe and gift shop are worth visiting as well.
+My favorite aspect of this unique museum was that everything is curated by ordinary people.
+I was going through a rough breakup at the time and appreciated the reminder that failed relationships are something everyone deals with.
+The museum’s cafe and gift shop are interesting and are worth checking out as well.

-For a comprehensive list of Zagreb suggestions, check out Time Out Croatia’s guide.
+For a more in-depth list of suggestions while visiting Zagreb, take a look at Time Out Croatia’s guide.